 Jan.
 2, 2016 - A different view of the project's waterfront visage, as seen from Yards Park, with Old Town Alexandria visible downriver at far left (and the moon at upper right, to boot!).

 Dec.
 24, 2006 - The 6-acre Florida Rock site, as seen from the Douglass Bridge, with the concrete plant still in operation and with Nats Park under construction just to its rear.
 The concrete plant eventually closed, and the tower was demolished in late 2011.

-The same view nearly ten years later, a few days after Dock 79 began leasing.
+Oct.
+16, 2016 - The same view nearly ten years later, with Dock 79 and the plaza completed.